hebaAtta/My-Books/README.md

 ## TL;DR

 To get started developing right away:
+1-render books from books API
+2-update function to shelf books
+3-search on books and shelf it

 * install all project dependencies with `npm install`
 * start the development server with `npm start`